defold/doc/docs/en/tutorials/war-battles.md

 13. After the calculations have been made, set the input vector to 0 and unset the `moving` flag.
 14. The `on_input()` function is called every frame for all mapped input that is active.
 The argument `action_id` contain the action as set up in the input bindings file.
 The argument `action` is a Lua table with details on the input.
 15. For each input direction, set the X or the Y component of the `input` vector in `self`.
 If the user presses the <kbd>up arrow</kbd> and <kbd>left arrow</kbd> keys, the engine will call this function twice and the input vector will end up being set to `(-1, 1, 0)`.
 16. If the user presses any of the arrow keys, the input vector length will be non zero.
 If so, set the `moving` flag so the player will be moved in `update()`.
-The reason the script does not move the player in the `on_inpup()` function is that it is simpler to collect all input each frame and then act upon it in `update()`.
+The reason the script does not move the player in the `on_input()` function is that it is simpler to collect all input each frame and then act upon it in `update()`.
 17. The `dir` direction vector is set to the normalized value of the input.
 If the input vector is `(-1, 1, 0)`, for instance, the vector length is greater than 1.
 Normalizing the vector brings it to a length of exactly 1.
 Without normalization diagonal movement would be faster than horizontal and vertical.
 When the engine runs the `update()` function, any user input will have an effect on the `dir` vector which will cause the player to move.

 With this piece of Lua code, your game now has a player character that can move around on the screen.
 Next, let's add the possibility to fire rockets.